RafaelyRezende/Born2BeRocky/README.md

 >    <li>Set up additional service</li>
 >  </ol>

+Before the set up and configuration of the server, some topics will be introduced for better understand and utility in the evaluation of the project.

 ### SELinux

 Security-Enhanced Linux is a security layer built mixed with the kernel in some GNU/Linux distributions for, you guessed, enhanced security over sensitive data and processes.
 It was developed in a joint colaboration between linux developers and the National Security Agency (NSA).
 The feature allows administrators to have advanced and fine granied control over the access and permissions of the system.

-It uses security policies, a set of rules for deciding what can and can not be accessed, to enforce the entry allowed by a policy.
+It uses <a href="https://en.wikipedia.org/wiki/Mandatory_access_control">Mandatory Access Control</a> (MAC) security policies, a set of rules for deciding what can and can not be accessed, to enforce the policy of entry of allowed users, permissions, services connectivity and more.
 In a situation where a subject, term used to categorized applications or processess, makes a request to access an object, for example a file or a directory, SELinux guarantee such subject has the permission to modify, read or write such object by checking the <a href="https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/7/html/selinux_users_and_administrators_guide/sect-security-enhanced_linux-introduction-selinux_architecture">access vector cache</a> (AVC).
 The said permissions context are loaded into a cache at boot time.

 SELinux can run in three different modes of operation.
 The default is the enforcing mode, the recommended mode, where the policies apllied follow the labels loaded in cache.
 Verify the status of SELinux with the command: